-If you like this recipe, you might also like some of these other healthy shrimp recipes:
+If you like this cocktail shrimp recipe, you might also like some of these other ways to make shrimp:

-This easy Mexican shrimp cocktail recipe (two options) is made with simple ingredients in just 10 minutes, and features the best zesty, fresh shrimp cocktail sauce.
+This easy Mexican shrimp cocktail recipe takes just 10 minutes, with simple ingredients.
+It has the best zesty, fresh shrimp cocktail sauce!

 Recipe VideoTap on the image below to watch the video.

 Like this video?
 Subscribe to my YouTube cooking channel for healthy recipes weekly!
 (Click the bell icon to be notified when I post a new video.)